Krahos/krahos.github.io/content/blog/tdd.md

 interacts with external systems: be it the file system, a database, an HTTP endpoint... anything our application actively needs to call.
-And it's also fundamentally important to stress that this layer has to be always be called through an interface (or equivalent construct in the language you're using).
+And it's also fundamentally important to stress that this layer has to be always be called through an interface (or equivalent construct in the language you're using), because we will need to mock it.

 ## Testing strategy.

-We structured the application this way mainly because this will make our life easier when writing tests.
-Let's go layer by layer to see the testing strategy adopted.
+Structuring the application this way will make our life easier when writing tests.
+Let's go layer by layer to see the testing strategy we can adopt.

-In the domain layer, we have no external dependencies, so we can abuse textbook unit testing.
+In the domain layer, we have no external dependencies, so we can abuse textbook unit testing as described above.

-In the bysiness logic layer, we call external dependencies, but we do so through interfaces, so we can again abouse unit testing, with the added burden of mocking all those interfaces.
+In the business logic layer, we call external dependencies, but we do so through interfaces, so we can again abouse unit testing, with the added burden of mocking all those interfaces.